 Fake meat is typically soy/vegetable/lentil based patties, but a term that is evolving rapidly as new products are coming out that resemble meat on a whole new level.
 Until now, “fake meat” bought in the freezer counter has often has a reputation of being less healthy than your homemade alternative, as salt and fats have often been added, making it a less healthy option.
 But, answer is yes.

 8. WHERE CAN I EAT OUT FOR MEATLESS MONDAYS?

 Many restaurants have vegetarian options on their menu and there’s also about 700 vegetarian or vegan restaurants listed in Singapore, so you should be spoiled for choice!
 Look at our Market Place or take this short cut!

 9. CAN YOU FIND MEATLESS MONDAYS CAMPAIGNS IN SINGAPORE?

 According to Agri-Food and Veterinary Authority, Singaporeans had an average meat intake of 105 kg in 2011, quite a chunk compared to the global average of 41,3 kg.
 However, recent initiatives are trying to change this.
 Khoo Teck Puat Hospital and Yale-NUS college have started promoting meat-free initiatives and the charity and eduction foundation, Kampung Senang have launched Green and Healthy Monday.
-Many schools have also take up the pledge, and the growing event, EarthFest Singapore are also campaigning for Meatless Monday.
+Many schools have also take up the pledge, and the growing event, EarthFest Singapore and many more are also campaigning for Meatless Monday.

 10. CAN I DO A CAMPAIGN FOR MEATLESS MONDAYS?